 In this video, we will continue working on our paintView.java class, so let’s start.
 In the previous tutorial we finished our onDraw method.
 Right now we have to set up a way in which we can get the event that the user generates when he or she touches the screen.
 For that, we will override the onTouchEvent.
-Go ahead and type @override public boolean onTouchEvent.
-As parameter we will have here MotionEvent and we will call it event.
-We open this and we will get the coordinates of this event.
-Since it has to return boolean we will return true.
+Go ahead and type @OverridePublicBoolean onTouchEvent.
+As a parameter we will have here the MotionEvent and we will call it an event.
+We are open to this and we will get the coordinates for this event.
+Since we have to return boolean we will return True.
 So this will be the last line of this method and we will continue working on the onTouchEvent.

 This event is called when the user touches the screen.
-We’ll see how it works just right now so we will define two float variables.
-One of them will represent the coordinate at X and the other at Y.
+We’ll see how it works right now so we can define two float variables.
+One of them will represent the coordinates at X and the other at Y.

-You can say float X will be set to event.get X and float Y will be set to event.get Y. We will get the action.
-What do I mean with action?
+You can say float X will be set to event.get X and float Y will be set to event.get Y. We will take action.
+What do I mean by action?
 Well, when the user touches the screen, when the user does one action, when the user moves the finger around the screen that’s another action, and when the user stops touching the screen.
 That’s another action.
-You say for each action switch event.getAction to know which action we’re getting from the user.
-The first case will be case MotionEvent in the case it is action down.
-So it is case MotionEvent.ACTION_DOWN and here we’re going to say basically break.
-We will fill this later but for now, we will leave them empty.
+You can ask for each action switch event.getAction to know which action we’re getting from the user.
+The first case will be the case MotionEvent in the case it is action down.
+So this is the case MotionEvent.ACTION_DOWN and here we’re going to basically say break.
+We will fill in this later but for now, we will leave them empty.
 That’s the first case.
-Now next case will be action move, so you’re going to say case MotionEvent.ACTION_MOVE.
+Now the next case will be an action move, so you’re going to call the case MotionEvent.ACTION_MOVE.
 We will break again.
 Break and end the line with semicolon.

-The next one, the last one will be case MotionEvent.ACTION_UP, so when the user stops touching the screen.
-We will say also to break.
+Next, the last one will be the case MotionEvent.ACTION_UP, so when the user stops touching the screen.
+We would also say break.

-We have three kind of actions the user can take when he touches the screen and we will use this float to pass them to another method which will enable the drawing to be created.
-Which are those methods?
+We have three kinds of actions the user can take when he touches the screen and we will use this float to pass them to another method which will enable the drawing to be created.
+What are those methods?
 Well, the first method will be called touchStart which will be set right here.
-After here we going to say create a method which is private void touchStart.
-And as parameters we will pass the coordinates right here.
+From here we are going to say create a method which is private void touchStart.
+As parameters we will pass the coordinates right here.
 You’re going to get them here.
 For that we can say float X and float Y.

-So this is touchStart method and the first thing is we’ll set to mPath will be create a new path right.
+So this is the TouchStart method and the first thing is we’ll set to mPath will be creating a new path right.
 New path.
 The next thing we’ll do we will create a finger path which was created on our main activity.
-So we going to say MainActivity.fingerPath and we call this fp.
-This will be set to new MainActivity.fingerPath, and we have to pass the color of what we want the path to be.
+We are going to call it MainActivity.fingerPath and we call this fp.
+This is set to the new MainActivity.fingerPath, and we have to pass the color of what we want the path to be.
 In this case, we want it to be black then we can change it.
 So color.BLACK.
 So we’ll pass the black color, and we’ll pass the strokeWidth.